Skip to content

 The dietitian students hosted information sessions at London Metropolitan University, providing a 30 min presentation and the opportunity to ask questions.

-The presentations gave an insight into what’s happening within the body, when someone is either pre-diabetic or has high cholesterol.
+The presentations gave an insight into what’s happening within the body when someone is either pre-diabetic or has high cholesterol.
 They provided details about the condition and the reasons to choose certain foods over others.

 At the beginning of the information session, health assistants carried out Blood Pressure checks, weight measures.
-This assisted the GP practice to meet their QUOSF i.e. recording of follow up checks for patients with diabetes.
+This assisted the GP practice to meet their QOF i.e. recording of follow up checks for patients with diabetes.

 There was a good turn-out for both sessions.
 Attendees left with an information pack which included recipe ideas, details of local programmes to help manage diabetes, their weight and groups to help keep active.